eugenp/REST-With-Spring/README.md

-# REST with Spring - The Basics of REST with Spring
+# REST With Spring Boot - The Basics of REST With Spring Boot

-This is the codebase for Module 'The Basics of REST with Spring' of [REST with Spring](http://bit.ly/restwithspring)
+This is the codebase for Module 'The Basics of REST With Spring Boot' of [REST With Spring Boot](http://bit.ly/restwithspring)

 ======